ethhub-io/ethhub/using-ethereum/running-a-node/README.md

 ## Summary

 Anyone is able to run an Ethereum node on their computer.
-This means that you can participate in validating the blockchain.
+This means that you can participate in validating transactions and blocks on the Ethereum blockchain.
+The main node providers are [Geth](https://ethereum.github.io/go-ethereum/downloads/) and [Parity]((https://github.com/paritytech/parity-ethereum/releases/tag/v2.0.6)).
+Below are the different types of node a user can run, their settings, and what they mean.

-## What is a light node?
+## Full nodes

+A full node:

+* Stores the full blockchain data available on disk and can serve the network with any data on request.
+* Receives new transactions and blocks while participating in block validation.

+#Client settings

+**geth**

+The default sync mode.
+Synchronizes a full node doing a [fast synchronization](https://ethereum.stackexchange.com/questions/1161/what-is-geths-fast-sync-and-why-is-it-faster) by downloading the entire state database, requesting the headers first, and filling in block bodies and receipts afterward.
+Once the fast sync reached the best block of the Ethereum network, it switches to a full sync mode

+**geth --syncmode full**

+Synchronizes a full node starting at genesis verifying all blocks and executing all transactions.
+This mode is a bit slower than the fast sync mode but comes with increased security.

+**parity**

+The default sync mode.
+Synchronizes a full Ethereum node using [warp synchronization](https://ethereum.stackexchange.com/questions/9991/what-is-paritys-warp-sync-and-why-is-it-faster-than-geth-fast) mode by downloading a snapshot of the 30,000 best blocks and the latest state database.

+Once the snapshot is restored, the client switches to full sync and ancient blocks are synchronized from the network in background.

+**parity --no-warp**

+Synchronizes a full node starting at genesis verifying all blocks and executing all transactions.
+This mode is a bit slower than the warp sync mode but comes with increased security.

+## Light nodes

+A light node:

+* Stores the header chain and requests everything else on demand.
+* Can verify the validity of the data against the state roots in the block headers.

-A light node listens to full nodes it is connected to and only receives relevant Blockchain data periodically.
-Light nodes are useful for low capacity devices, such as embeded devices or mobile phones, which can't afford to store multiple dozen Gigabytes of blockchain data.
+Light nodes are useful for low capacity devices, such as embedded devices or mobile phones, which can't afford to store multiple dozen Gigabytes of blockchain data.

-## What is a full node?

-Full nodes are responsible for maintaining the balance of the Blockchain.
-They receive new transactions and blocks, all while participating in block validation.
-Considering a full nodes validative responsibilities, they are required to hold more precise records of the Blockchain when compared to light nodes - which are only there to listen to full nodes.

-## What are the simplest commands for running a light node and full node?

-Light node:

-* **geth**: --syncmode "light"
+#Client settings

+**geth --syncmode light**

+Waits for around 200 seconds before beginning to sync from 2,300 blocks in the past, then periodically receives small bundles of 1 to 10 blocks.
+The initial sync takes very little time.

+**parity --light**

+Begins syncing from a hardcoded value \(block \#6219777\) almost immediately, at a rate of approximately 23,500 blocks per minute.
+With a height at 6,500,000, this takes 15 minutes.
+Once synced, the light node receives blocks as they get mined and validated by full nodes.

-* **parity**: --light
+**parity --light --no-hardcoded-sync**

+Same as --light but syncs from genesis block.

+##Archive Nodes

-Full node:
+An archive node:

-The default settings for Geth and Parity are the best for full nodes.
+* Stores everything kept in the full node.
+* Also builds an archive of historical states.

+**geth --syncmode full --gcmode archive**

+Synchronizes an archive node starting at genesis, thoroughly verifying all blocks, executing all transactions, and writing all intermediate states to disk ("archive").

+In Geth, this is called gcmode which refers to the concept of [garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)).
+Setting it to archive basically turns it off.

+**parity --no-warp --pruning archive**
+Synchronizes an archive node starting at genesis, thoroughly verifying all blocks, executing all transactions, and writing all intermediate states to disk ("archive").

+In Parity, this is called pruning which refers to the concept of [state trie pruning](https://ethereum.stackexchange.com/questions/174/what-is-state-trie-pruning-and-how-does-it-work).
+Setting it to archive basically turns it off.

 ## Table of node settings